scratch-for-discord/Discodes/docs/blocks/BlockCreation.md

 };
 ```

-So considering that most of the paramters are not required, here is the minimum configuration for a block :
+So considering that most of the parameters are not required, here is the minimum configuration for a block :

 ```ts
 type BlockDefinition = {